- Darrin Greene

 Your dog making voluntary eye contact as a way of asking for access to a reward is a signal that they’re looking for your approval/permission to proceed.
 This is your dog volunteering to work with you as a way to get what they want.
 If you have the patience to wait for your dog to look at you, you can go a long way to communicating “I am the key to all things good in your world”.

-I don’t know a single trainer or person posing as a trainer (those are all too common these days) that doesn’t endeavor to have a dog work with their human in a cooperative relationship.
+I don’t know a single trainer that doesn’t endeavor to have a dog work with their human in a cooperative relationship.
 Simply waiting for eye contact in certain situations will help you establish this important relationship component.

 In a lot of contexts, I worry less about what “behavior” the dog is performing and more about voluntary eye contact.
 Most people ask for the same behavior over and over, so the dog eventually learns to do that thing without ever thinking or taking his mind off the prize.
 I’d much rather people gave the dog no direction and simply waited for them to ask permission to proceed (with eye contact).

 You want your dog asking for permission at all times!
-“Nothing in life is free” is a popular mantra with the positive only “training” set, but I don’t know too many people who really put it into practice.
+“Nothing in life is free” is a popular mantra, but I don’t know too many people who really put it into practice.
 Rather, people tend to substitute a low level obedience behavior, usually performed poorly, as the dog “asking permission”.

 In fact, all you need is sustained, voluntary eye contact to accomplish this goal.